amfairley/memorycards/PATCHNOTES.md

 - To address **Assessor Feedback 1,2,3** the `tableBuild` function no longer creates a fourth column, so the `tableColumn4` function was deleted.
 The correct answers are now stored in the global variable `results` which is used to calculate the final score in the `submitGuess` function and is reset in the reset button event listener.

 ### Documentation Updates
+- Target audience: **User feedback addressed: 3**
+    * The target audience is identified as those competing in memory championships
 - Screenshots of features: **Assessor Feedback Addressed: 11**
     * Screenshots of each feature are provided in the [Features](/README.md#features) of the README.md file where they are clearly linked to each user story.
 The decision was taken to not duplicate these screenshots in the TESTING.md file when the user stories are testing as it was deemed they would detract from the information and make the page messy and harder to read.
+- Deployment information: **Assessor Feedback Addressed: 29, 30, 31, 32, 33, 34, 35**
+    * Ensure that the deployment guide covers setting up any necessary accounts or platforms for deployment: Specified a GitHub account is required.
+    * Ensure that the deployment guide covers cloning the repository or downloading the application file: Added a screenshot, code excerpt and recommendation for IDE.
+    * Ensure that the deployment guide covers installing any required dependencies or packages: None required.
+    * Ensure that the deployment guide covers configuring environment variables or settings, if applicable: None required.
+    * Ensure that the deployment guide covers uploading files to the hosting platform and configuring settings: Added link for GitHub tutorial on setting up a repository.
+    * Ensure that the deployment guide covers verifying the deployment and testing the application's functionality: Add in a step to click or type in the link to go to the site and invite the user to follow along with my testing methodology with a link to my testing file.
+    * Ensure that the deployment guide covers providing guidance on how to access and use the deployed application: As above.
+    * Added in a link for troubleshooting for each section.
+- Tools used and acknowledgements updated.

 ### Development Updates
 - Continuous Integration/Continuous Development: **Assessor Feedback Addressed: 23**